BigOunceChristo/bitpulse/test/README.md

 # Running tests locally

-Before tests can be run locally, bitpulse Core must be built.
+Before tests can be run locally, bitpulsed Core must be built.
 See the [building instructions](/doc#building) for help.

 ## Fuzz tests